 Step One: Detox

-Detox is foundational to any addiction recovery treatments.
+Detox is foundational to any addiction recovery treatment.
 It is the first step towards an authentic commitment to therapy, rehabilitation, and aftercare.
 However, safe and effective methods of detoxing differ from person to person because every individual is different.

 Yet however different people may be, there is one complimentary treatment that is becoming more and more common in addiction treatment programs across the country.
 Any guesses as to what it is?